sbelkov84/VecGraphEditor/README.md

 # VecGraphEditor project
-# Just a class hierarchy almost without any implementation
+# Just a class hierarchy almost without any implementation.